ttytm/wthrr-the-weathercrab/INSTALL.md

 A Unicode symbol font("emoji-font") needs to be available on the system.
 It is likely already installed if you see emojis correctly rendered in your browser and in other applications.
-It will also allow to display Unicode line characters that are used in wthrrs daily weather graphs.
+It will also allow to display line characters that are used in wthrrs daily weather graphs.
-Noto fonts provide support for symbol and emoji fonts and are usually available via the package manager.
+Noto fonts that add support for Unicode glyphs are usually available via the package manager.

 - macOS